alexngyn/VRC-SPIN-UP/README.md

 <img src="./Documentation/Code/322.png" width="400" alt="322 Points">

 I got a bit carried away, I found out that one of the ways the save time is by barely picking a disc up while using gps to allow for more consistency.

+# Summary:

+We didn't do so well although learnt a lot this season. most important thing i learnt is use loctite. next year i will be joining [1599V](https://github.com/flooof/1599V-VRC) and lets hope i do better.